Y.M.C.A. (song): Impact and legacy

+Donald Trump

-President Donald Trump began using the song (as well as another Village People song, "Macho Man") to close out his rallies during his 2020 re-election campaign.
-Willis initially approved its use but after several incidents involving the Black Lives Matter protests, he demanded Trump stop.
-Saturday Night Live parodied the song and the group's reaction with "Cease and desist" on the October 24, 2020, segment of Weekend Update.
-As a result, the song was back in the Top 20 on iTunes in November 2020 and hit the #2 spot on the Billboard Dance Digital Song Sales chart.
-On November 6, following the media's declaration that Joe Biden had taken the lead in Pennsylvania over then President Trump in the 2020 US presidential election, Biden supporters celebrated by dancing in the streets and singing the song across the city of Philadelphia.
-The song was played over loudspeakers as Donald Trump boarded Air Force One for the last time on January 20, 2021, en route to Florida before the inauguration of Joe Biden.
+U.S. president Donald Trump began using the song (as well as another Village People song, "Macho Man") to close out his rallies during his 2020 re-election campaign.
+Willis initially approved its use but after several incidents involving the Black Lives Matter protests, he demanded Trump stop, although he later relaxed his stance.
+Saturday Night Live parodied the song and the group's reaction with a "cease and desist" on the October 24, 2020 segment of Weekend Update.
+As a result of the renewed attention, the song was back in the Top 20 on iTunes in November 2020 and hit the #2 spot on the Billboard Dance Digital Song Sales chart.
+On November 6, following the media's declaration that Joe Biden had taken the lead in Pennsylvania over Trump in the 2020 presidential election, Biden supporters celebrated by dancing in the streets and singing the song across the city of Philadelphia.
+Trump blared the song over loudspeakers as he boarded Air Force One on January 20, 2021, en route to Florida before Biden's inauguration.

+In his 2024 presidential campaign, Trump once again used the song at his rallies, usually performing his signature dance while it played.
+Willis lamented his use of the song since 2020 and even considered a lawsuit to block Trump from using it.
+Ultimately, Willis decided there was "not much he can do about it" and decided it was "beneficial" to have the song back on the charts, stating it was "good for business."

+In January 2025, Village People performed the song at several events for Trump's second inauguration.